 Symptoms specific to ADHD include:

 - being impatient

 - a need to touch or play with everything, especially in a new environment

 - reacting without restraint when upset or bothered, or without consideration for others

-As your child’s parent, you see the everyday struggles they face.
-You also see more symptoms than a doctor or therapist can see in a short appointment.
-Help your child and your child’s healthcare providers by recording what you see.
+As a parent, you see the everyday struggles your child faces.
+You also see more of their symptoms than a doctor or therapist can in a short appointment.
+You can help your child and your child’s healthcare providers by recording what you see.
+Be sure to note:

-- personal family information that may cause your child anxiety, such as a divorce or new child
+- personal family information that may cause your child anxiety, such as a divorce or a new child

 - reports of your child’s behavior from teachers or childcare providers